HebiRobotics/QuickBuffers/README.md

 The main differences are

  * All parts of the API are mutable and reusable
+ * Nested types are allocated eagerly
  * Substantial improvements to both encoding and decoding speed ([benchmarks](./benchmarks))
  * No reflection API or any use of reflections.
 ProGuard obfuscation does not require configuration.
  * Significantly smaller code size than the `java` and `javalite` options
  * Built-in JSON serialization that matches the [Proto3 JSON Mapping](https://developers.google.com/protocol-buffers/docs/proto3#json) (experimental)
  * Different [serialization order](https://github.com/HebiRobotics/QuickBuffers/wiki/Serialization-Order) that optimizes for sequential memory access

-Partly supported features
-* `Maps` can be used with a [workaround](https://developers.google.com/protocol-buffers/docs/proto3#backwards-compatibility)
-* Unknown fields are retained as raw bytes and cannot be accessed as fields

 Unsupported Features
+* `Maps` (can be used with a [workaround](https://developers.google.com/protocol-buffers/docs/proto#backwards))
 * `Extensions`
 * `Services`

+The unsupported features could be added, but we've never had an internal use case for them.

 ## Runtime Library